 Fight Cancer in Style is more than a stylish brunch and premier shopping opportunity.
 Held during the NCAA Men's Final Four, this awareness-raising event hosted by coaches' wives allows other wives to learn more about getting involved in the fight against cancer in their schools and communities.
 Wives have been the inspiration and catalyst to the success of many coaches' local fundraisers over the years, and Fight Cancer in Style provides a platform for them to come together to share why they are personally involved with Coaches vs. Cancer, what they are doing in their communities and the impact of their contributions on those affected by cancer.
 The event consists of a gourmet brunch and program where attendees hear from fellow coaches' wives, cancer survivors, and American Cancer Society researchers.
 Specialty boutiques, featuring top designers and one-of-a-kind items, are set up around the venue so guests also can enjoy a unique shopping experience.

 Suits and Sneakers Awareness Weekend

-The 2015 Coaches vs. Cancer Suits and Sneakers awareness weekend will be held January 23 to January 25.
+The 2016 Coaches vs. Cancer Suits and Sneakers awareness week will be held January 25 to January 31.
 Suits and Sneakers is a national Coaches vs. Cancer event that is designed to raise awareness about the fight against cancer and the American Cancer Society by encouraging member coaches and their coaching staffs to wear sneakers with their suits at games held that weekend to show support for the Coaches vs. Cancer program.
 By wearing sneakers, participating coaches help raise awareness about cancer and the importance that nutrition and physical activity play in reducing one's risk of the disease.
 Additionally, this weekend helps promote the American Cancer Society as a place for people facing cancer to turn for free information, day-to-day help, and emotional support.

 For additional information on Suits and Sneakers weekend, Click here.